xjpa/tictactoe/README.md

 - emphasized immutability like in `make_move`
 - lots of pure functions like `check_win` and `check_draw` just takes input + returns w/o modifying state
-- use of higher order functions like with `list_mapi`
+- use of higher order functions like with `list.mapi` and `list.exists`
-- utilises a common feature popular with functional programming which is pattern matching like with `get_move`
+- utilises a common feature popular with functional programming which is extensive pattern matching like with `get_move` and especially `check_win`
-- and of course recursion like with `find_move`
+- and of course, recursion like with `find_move` and `game_loop`